FAQ - Pet Dental Care

 • Appropriate chew toys

-Avoid: Cooked bones and antlers (too hard, risk of tooth fracture).
+Avoid: Cooked bones and deer antlers (too hard, risk of fractured teeth).

-For best results, combine several prevention methods.
-We can advise you on the products best suited to your pet.
+For best results, combine multiple prevention methods.
+We can recommend products best suited to your pet.

 About Risks and Complications

-What are the risks of NOT getting a dental cleaning?
+What are the risks of NOT doing a dental cleaning?

 Ignoring dental disease can have serious consequences: